leoparente/netbox-learning/netbox-ansible-collection-quick-start/README.md

     ```
 ## NetBox as a Dynamic Inventory Source for Ansible

-The [Inventory Plugin](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/nb_inventory_inventory.html) for NetBox Ansible collection is used to dynamically generate the inventory from NetBox to be used in the Ansible playbook:
+The [Inventory Plugin](https://docs.ansible.com/ansible/latest/collections/netbox/netbox/nb_inventory_inventory.html) component of the collection is used to dynamically generate the inventory from NetBox to be used in Ansible playbooks.

-In the `ansible.cfg` file we are specifying that the inventory should be sourced from the file `netbox_inv.yml`:
+In the example [`ansible.cfg`](ansible.cfg) file we are specifying that the inventory should be sourced from the file `netbox_inv.yml`:

  ```
  # ansible.cfg